Hi! I'm Laura a writer, storyteller, and theatremaker.

 — Harvey Firestein

 In her other creative life, Laura’s a Life Coach and Motivational Speaker.
-She lives on the shoreline of Connecticut with her bookish wife, Chris, and our dogs, Buddy Fitzwilliam and Beatrice Dashwood.
+She lives on the shoreline of Connecticut with her bookish wife, Chris, and their dogs, Buddy Fitzwilliam and Beatrice Dashwood.

 Copyright © 2023 Laura Thoma Playwright - All Rights Reserved.